d0tTino/Culture/docs/windows_setup.md

 > **GPU Requirements**
 > To utilize GPU acceleration you must run the simulation inside WSL2 with the
 > [NVIDIA drivers for WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)
 > installed.
+After enabling WSL2 run `wsl --update` from an elevated PowerShell
+> prompt to install the latest kernel and GPU support, then reboot when prompted.
-Without a supported GPU you can install the CPU-only PyTorch build.
+> Without a supported GPU you can install the CPU-only PyTorch build.

 ## Enable WSL2